dit-x/us-wildfire-test/README.md

     # source .venv/bin/activate
 ```

+# Usage
+### `Cause prediction`
+To predict the fire cause using the web app, the app takes in the fire size, date, and location (lat and long).
+Once all the parameters are provided, generate the result using the `Predict Result` button.
+### `Report`
+Here are the things to know
+- use the checkbox to filter and compare
+- use the slider to increase or decrease the number of records fetched

 # Output
-If the prject is running the web page should show similar output in the picture below
+If the project is running, the web page should show similar output in the picture below.

 <img src="sample_image.png" alt="Alt text" title="Optional title">